Donaldduck8/gramloadr/README.md

 ___

 ## Setup
 Clone this repository, install dependencies with `pip3 install -r requirements.txt` and login with `gramloadr.py --username Username --password Password`.
+A default configuration file will automatically be created.
 Edit the configuration to your liking, then run `gramloadr.py`.
 Gramloadr will download everything it can by default, but you can optionally specify which modules you would like to run like so: `gramloadr.py -l -s`.

 ___